Hedgehogo/IEML.io/README.md

 ### Anchors

 All file anchors are retired when the file is included, but the child file can access the anchors of the parent file.
+Anchors inside a file can shade anchors from an external file.

 When you include a file, you can pass a *map* of anchors, these anchors will only wind up in the file.